nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ

 **Q**: Is my data secure?
-**A**: Your data is stored locally on your hard drive as an `.xml` file.
+**A**: Your data is stored locally on your hard drive.
 So, your data is as secure as your hard drive.
 We do not have access to your to-do list.

 **Q**: How do I back up my data?
-**A**: As your data is saved to a `.xml` file that you specified, you can simply copy this file to a back up storage of your choice.
+**A**: As your data is saved to the file that you specified, you can simply copy this file to a back up storage of your choice.

 **Q**: How do I sync my data with multiple devices?
-**A**: Simply load the `.xml` file to a cloud sync service like Dropbox or Google Drive, and all updates will be reflected to all devices using the file.
+**A**: Simply load the file to a cloud sync service like Dropbox or Google Drive, and all updates will be reflected automatically to all devices using the file.

 **Q**: How do I pay for this project?
 **A**: Donations can be made via PayPal or Kashmi.
 Cash donations are fine too.
 Basically if you wish to donate we will find a way for us to receive your money.